 But haven’t I just presupposed a truth, namely that the universe is very large rather than small?
 No, because the intuitive concept of size is meaningless for astronomical purposes.
 What does it mean to say that our universe is enormous if the whole of it may fit into what would seem to outsiders like a miniscule seed or near-singularity subsisting within a black hole embedded in a parent universe, as the physicists John Wheeler, Lee Smolin, and Nikodem Poplawski have theorized?
 Again, the concept of physical size makes sense in the context of measuring things that pop up in the field of ordinary human interaction.
-Thus, thousands of years ago, hunters would have called a bear large rather than small, to signal the urgency of the threat, and a baby is called small rather than large, in which case “small” connotes helplessness and preciousness.
+Thus, thousands of years ago, hunters would have called a bear large rather than small, to signal the urgency of the threat, and a baby is called small rather than large, in which case "large" connotes danger and “small” connotes helplessness and preciousness.
 Statements that employed such concepts were never merely true or false.
 Instead, the concepts comprise the mental HUD (heads up display) we developed (during what Yuval Harari calls the cognitive revolution, about 70,000 years ago) to interface with the environment after the perception of the latter has already been put together and pre-interpreted by the brain.
 And that evolutionary, biological story of how experience arises shouldn’t be thought of as true.
 Instead, that story is powerful, meaning that it achieves certain purposes.
 Likewise, religious narratives achieved alternative purposes.
 It’s just that we Western Faustians, as Oswald Spengler called us, care more about individual power than social harmony.

 Take another example of scientific “truth”: global warming.
 Scientists agree that our planet is warming as a matter of fact, due largely to relatively recent human activities.
 We can model the mechanisms involved and can use the models to predict what will happen next if we respond this way or that to the threat.
 But is it true that the earth is warming?
 To say that this is true is to say that our concepts are adequate to the facts such that there’s a correspondence or agreement between the former and the latter.
 And that is a hangover piece of anthropocentrism.
 Far from there being an agreement between the neuronal firings in our head or a sequence of linguistic symbols, on the one hand, and the facts we’re supposed to be speaking about, on the other, our attempts to understand reality are laughably outmatched by nature’s alienness.